Running Portworx in Production with DC/OS

 pxctl volume create --daily @08:00 --daily @18:00 --weekly Friday@23:30 --monthly 1@06:00 myvol

 Here is more information on how to setup snapshots in PX-Enterprise.

-For DR, It is recommended to setup cloudsnaps as well which is covered in detail in the Day 3 - Cloudsnaps section
+For DR, it is recommended to setup cloudsnaps as well.
+This is covered in detail in the Day 3 - Cloudsnaps section

 Alerts and Monitoring for Production

 Portworx, Inc. recommends setting up monitoring with Prometheus and AlertsManager to ensure monitoring of the data services infrastructure for your containers

 While Prometheus can be deployed as a container within the container orchestrator, many of Portworx, Inc.’s production customers deploy Prometheus in a separate cluster that is dedicated for managing and monitoring their large scale container orchestrator infrastructure.

 - The Portworx integration with Prometheus page shows how Prometheus can be setup to monitor Portworx Prometheus

 - Configure Grafana via this template